 One study found that participants who felt appreciated one day were more appreciative of their significant other the next day.
 So, it seems appreciation creates more appreciation.
 It also creates more action.
-Participants who felt appreciated were also more likely to engage in “relationship maintenance,” acts that are meant to benefit the relationship (like helping the other person out after a long day).
+Participants who felt appreciated were also more likely to engage in “relationship maintenance,” acts that are meant to benefit the relationship.
+It can be about helping the other person out after a long day or taking time to find each other the perfect Valentine’s Day Gifts.
 Interestingly, relationship maintenance was more related to feelings of being appreciated than overall relationship satisfaction.
 So, it seems as though there is something special about appreciation.
 Perhaps most importantly, those who felt appreciated were also more likely to still be in their relationships 9 months later.

 How Does It Work?

 The beauty of showing appreciation is that it creates a positive upward spiral that grows over time.
 So, say you cook dinner for your wife one night or you show your fiance a site to buy Wedding Dresses in Frisco TX.
 This will likely cause her to feel appreciative and she’s then likely to reciprocate by saying or doing something positive for you.
 This act, in turn, makes you feel more appreciated and makes it more likely that you will show appreciation again in the near future.
 And on and on… See chart below:

 The lead researcher described the process as follows: